AI Summary of Peer-Reviewed Research

 Key points

-• The extended Theory of Planned Behaviour predicted intentions to reduce food waste.
+• An extended Theory of Planned Behaviour model predicted intentions to reduce food waste.

-• The authors say the behavioural determinants identified may help inform targeted interventions for young consumers.
+• The authors say the identified behavioural determinants can inform targeted interventions for young consumers.

 Disclosure